skip to content

 Credit: Hone Health

-Estrogen patches are shown to positively influence sexual experience in menopausal women, including libido.
+• Sexual health: Estrogen patches are shown to positively influence sexual experience in menopausal women, including libido.
 In a three-year study of 670 menopausal women, transdermal estrogen improved overall sexual function scores on desire, arousal, lubrication, orgasm, satisfaction, and pain, with significant increases in lubrication and decreased pain.
 (Oral estrogen, on the other hand, didn’t have statistically improved scores compared to the placebo group.)
-16
+14

-The estrogen patch can help women in perimenopause sleep more soundly.
-By delivering a steady, consistent dose of estradiol, the patch helps prevent the hormonal dips that can trigger the hypothalamus to set off night sweats—one of the biggest disruptors of sleep.
-This consistent hormone delivery has been linked to better sleep quality: A 2022 meta-analysis found that women using transdermal estrogen therapy reported fewer sleep disturbances than those taking oral estrogen.
-18 19
+• Sleep: The estrogen patch can help women in perimenopause sleep more soundly.
+By delivering a steady, consistent dose of estradiol, the patch helps prevent night sweats—one of the biggest disruptors of sleep.
+A 2022 meta-analysis found that women using transdermal estrogen therapy reported fewer sleep disturbances than those taking oral estrogen.
+15 16

-The steady delivery of estrogen via the estrogen patch helps prevent dramatic rises and falls in estrogen that can trigger mood changes in women who are particularly sensitive to them.
+• Mood: The steady delivery of estrogen via the estrogen patch helps prevent dramatic rises and falls in estrogen that can trigger mood changes in women who are particularly sensitive to them.
 In a 2022 clinical trial, women with greater sensitivity to estradiol fluctuations experienced significantly reduced anxiety and depression after eight weeks on the estrogen patch.
-20
+17

 Where to Place an Estradiol Patch for Maximum Benefits